LM-Commons/LmcUserDoctrineORM/README.md

 Namely, go to [Doctrine Connection Settings](https://github.com/doctrine/DoctrineORMModule#connection-settings), and copy/paste/modify the example configuration file content into your `config/autoload/doctrine.orm.local.php`.

-Install Zfc Components:
+Install Lmc Components:

-    php composer.phar require zf-commons/zfc-user-doctrine-orm
+    php composer.phar require lm-commons/lmc-user-doctrine-orm

 Set up your Modules in `config/application/application.config.php`, something like

     'modules' => array(
         'DoctrineModule',
         'DoctrineORMModule',
-        'ZfcBase',
-        'ZfcUser',
-        'ZfcUserDoctrineORM',
+        'LmcUser',
+        'LmcUserDoctrineORM',
         'Application',
     ),

-Now, you can use [ZfcUser SQL schema](https://github.com/ZF-Commons/ZfcUser/tree/master/data) to set up your database tables.
+Now, you can use [LmcUser SQL schema](https://github.com/LM-Commons/LmcUser/tree/master/data) to set up your database tables.

 Alternatively, you can use `doctrine-module` to do this work for you:

     vendor/bin/doctrine-module orm:schema-tool:update --dump-sql

-Note: If you want to use a different table schema or user entity then you have to set `enable_default_entities` to `false` in the zfcuser [config file](https://github.com/ZF-Commons/ZfcUser/blob/1.x/config/zfcuser.global.php.dist)
+Note: If you want to use a different table schema or user entity then you have to set `enable_default_entities` to `false` in the lmcuser [config file](https://github.com/LM-Commons/LmcUser/blob/master/config/lmcuser.global.php.dist)

 If SQL looks okay, do: